FFTG Awards: History

 FFTG stands for Film Festivals To Go, a marketing and consulting company for independent filmmakers.

-Conceived and designed by filmmaker Rohit Gupta the fest was officially launched on August 16, 2020 by Dot & Feather Entertainment.
+Conceived and designed by filmmaker Rohit Gupta the fest was officially launched on August 16, 2020, by Dot & Feather Entertainment.
 FFTG Awards Film Fest is a digital event primarily intended to provide a platform of encouragement and exposure for storytellers.

 Official Program

 The first edition took place on November 23-December 13, 2020.
 Of the 400 submissions received in 72 days from 48 countries, 129 projects made it to the Official Program 2020 and 51 projects nominated.
-Over 100 awards were announced including the coveted, Film of the Fest, People Choice, FFTG Spirit and Screenplay awards.
+Awards in various categories were announced including the coveted, Film of the Fest, People Choice, FFTG Spirit and Screenplay awards.